mangled/MangledMud/readme.md

 To run the server, type:

-    $ ruby ./lib/mud.rb -d minimal.db -o dump
+    $ ruby ./lib/mud.rb -d ./db/minimal.db -o dump

 You can also specify the port on which to run (the default is `4201`) and some other options, try `--help`.
-Two (original, in format and content) database's are provided:
+Two (original, in format and content) database's are provided (in the db folder):

 * `minimal.db` : A tiny database, containing, well the minimal amount!
 * `small.db` : A slightly larger database